privacyguides/privacyguides.org/docs/vpn.en.md

 ??? check "Independently Audited"

     As of January 2020 ProtonVPN has undergone an independent audit by SEC Consult.
 SEC Consult found some medium and low risk vulnerabilities in ProtonVPN's Windows, Android, and iOS applications, all of which were "properly fixed" by ProtonVPN before the reports were published.
-None of the issues identified would have provided an attacker remote access to a user's device or traffic.
+None of the issues identified would have provided an attacker remote access to your device or traffic.
 You can view individual reports for each platform at [protonvpn.com](https://protonvpn.com/blog/open-source/).

 ??? check "Open Source Clients"